 Plunging Into Greatness Alas, Rick McAlister never made it onto the front of a box of Wheaties…but he was recently selected for induction into USAFA’s Athletic Hall of Fame.
 Not too shabby for a guy who habitually wore speedos to events and let gravity do most of the work for him.
 In case some of you have forgotten Rick’s accomplishments in the diving program, or you were too busy sweating over papers and problem sets that instructors produced like rabbits at a magic show, Rick won the NCAA championship in 3-meter diving in 1974, becoming the only national champion in the history of the men’s swimming and diving program.
 He was undefeated in both 1- and 3-meter diving competitions during his career while helping the 1974-75 team to an undefeated dual-meet record.
 A four-time All American, Rick earned the honor in 1973 for the 3-meter, in 1974 in both 1- and 3-meter and in 1975 in 1-meter.
 He was also a three-time team most valuable athlete.
 Kudos, Rick.
 Well done.
 The induction ceremony will be held at the Colorado Springs Marriott on April 15th.
 (Vintage Falconews Article Below)

 Songbird Flies Again Mark Wells recently fulfilled his boyhood dream of aircraft ownership by acquiring the title to a 1978 Cessna Skylane.
 He christened it “Songbird.”
 Sound familiar?
 Like every other red-blooded American boy growing up in the late 50’s and early 60’s with a television that pulled in three channels through a set of rabbit ears sitting on top of the box, Mark spent a fair amount of time on Saturday mornings watching Schuyler "Sky" King chase ne’er-do-wells in his Cessna 310B.
 It had a bright yellow paint scheme, but we didn’t know that because we watched the series in living black and white.
 Many a lad developed aspirations of flying watching “Sky King,” and virtually all of us also developed a serious, lifelong crush on Penny.
 In addition to being a dedicated historian, Mark is also a shameless autograph hound.
 In 2006 he wrote Gloria Winters (Penny) a fan letter and got an autographed 8x10 photograph in reply.
 Mark’s wife, Donna, reportedly wasn’t threatened by his correspondence with an 80-year old girlfriend, but will she be so understanding about the time he’ll be spending in “Songbird” searching for bandits and cattle rustlers to chase?
 Your humble class scribe personally recommended that he forego the old west notion of bad guys and more profitably spend his flight time patrolling the local golf courses and dropping bags of flour on slow players.
 Even if he were caught, what jury would ever convict him for ridding the land of such vermin?
-(Additional Photos Below)
+(Photos 1-2 Below)

 Here’s a copy of the 8x10 Gloria Winters sent to Mark.
 Feel free to photoshop your name in place of Mark’s then hang it in a prominent place to act as a catalyst for you to tell your grandchildren about life before cellphones, reality TV, and Facebook.